 - Visitation Agreements

 As with civilian divorce, there are four grounds for military divorce in New York:

 Cruel and inhuman treatment on the part of one of the spouses

 - Imprisonment for three or more years

 However, you can now apply for a “no fault” divorce which only requires you to be living under a separation agreement for one year.
 You can even get divorced if your spouse does not agree to it.
 However, this situation requires that the person not initiating the divorce be served divorce papers, according to the laws of the State of New York.
 Once papers have been received, you can proceed with the divorce whether or not your spouse is in agreement.Equitable Distribution of Assets in Military Divorces

 While equitable doesn’t mean half, it does mean fair.
 This means you should be able to get out of your marriage with important, valuable assets you came into it with — such as heirloom jewelry.
 However, the items you bought and accumulated during your marriage, including property, cars and money in bank accounts, must be divided.

 A qualified family lawyer with experience in military divorces can help you divide the items that fall into the “yours and mine” category.
 This may be complicated if you’ve been living oversees or are maintaining two households due to deployment.

 Talk with Mr. Katz about your assets to make sure you get what’s yours, while not having to take on debt you didn’t incur.Talk with an Ulster County, NY Family Lawyer who Understands the Complexities of Military Divorce

-Contact Jonathan D. Katz today to speak with an experienced military divorce attorney.
+Contact us calling (845) 328-2159 or toll-free (866) 843-6388 or fill out the online contact form to speak with an experienced military divorce attorney.
 Get answers to your family law questions today.